oktadev/okta-dac-docs/docs/guide/architecture.md

 ![alt text](./images/okta-entities.png)

 ## Groups
 Although Groups in Okta are flat in structure and only store name and description, it is acceptable practice to use naming convention and/or namespacing to simulate group-types, group hierarchy or nested group structures. **A key feature of Okta groups which allows us to do this is the groups API [search](https://developer.okta.com/docs/reference/api/groups/#search-groups) that supports *startsWith***.
-Lets illustrate with a couple examples, below.
+Let's illustrate with a couple examples, below.

 ### Example 1: Group Hierarchy